rmsthebest/nullable-first-follow/README.md

 ```

 # Grammar
-nff only supports one format of grammar
+nff only supports one format of grammar\n
-Nonterminals are one uppercase character
+Nonterminals are one uppercase character\n
-Terminals are one lowercase character
+Terminals are one lowercase character\n
 Null is 0
 ```
 A -> B a